Alexandra N Sherman

 BIO

-Alexandra grew up and worked in the antiques business which inspired her love of art and the decorative arts.
-She has an MFA from the University of Wisconsin, Madison in painting and trained in ateliers L’Eclat De Verre and Gold Leaf Studios where she studied framing, and the art of cartonnage.
+Growing up and working in the antiques business inspired Alexandra’s love of art and the decorative arts.
+She has an MFA from the University of Wisconsin, Madison, in painting and trained in ateliers L’Eclat De Verre and Gold Leaf Studios where she studied framing and the art of cartonnage.
 She has been an artist in resident at the Luce Center for the Arts and Religion in Washington, DC, and Proyecto´ace in Buenos Aires, Argentina.
 Alexandra was part of an artist delegation and exhibition in Qatar arranged by the Qatar America Institute for Culture.
-Her curatorial experience includes assistant curator for Mobil’s modern art collection and the curator of The Dadian Gallery.
-Her work has been shown nationally and internationally

 ARTIST CONTACT